bmwcarit/ramses-composer-docs/debugging/common_issues/README.md

 **Suggestion:** Let us know when this seriously hinders progress, else try to split up larger LuaScripts into smaller partitions of multiple LuaScript objects.

-## The application immediately crashes or the scene is not rendered
+## Upon launching, the application does not show the rendered scene, is unresponsive and then crashes

-This might be caused by an incompatible GPU or drivers.
+This happens if Ramses is not able to render the scene and might be caused by an incompatible GPU or drivers.

 **Solution:** Try updating your drivers, especially the ones for your GPU.